Legacy of Blood (module)

 Legacy of Blood (ISBN 0-88038-487-5) is a 1987 adventure module for the Dungeons & Dragons roleplaying game.
 Its module code is CM9 and its TSR product code is TSR 9210.

 Plot summary

 Legacy of Blood is an adventure in which one of the player characters has inherited rulership of Fenholm, and must deal with the challenges this brings.

 The player character's cousin Rolph is dead, and as his heir, the player character was willed his dominion: Fenhold.
 The Deep Swamp is threatening to engulf all of this new holding.
-People are seeing ghosts, disappearing without reason, and crops are suddenly blighted.
-The farmers don't like the swampdwellers, the swampdwellers don't like the farmers, and no one likes the halflings.
-It is the player character's task to make all this shipshape once again.
+Problems occur, as people are seeing ghosts, disappearing without reason, and crops are suddenly blighted.
+The farmers do not like the swampdwellers, the swampdwellers don't like the farmers, and no one likes the halflings.
+It is the player character's task to resolve these issues.

 Publication history

 CM9 Legacy of Blood was written by Steve Perrin and Katharine Kerr, with a cover by Clyde Caldwell, and was published by TSR in 1987 as a 32-page booklet with an outer folder.